NafiurSiddiqui/pinzy_v1.2/README.md

+# What's new?
+- Refactoring
+- Essentially want to use containerize as well

 # Pinzy

 Welcome to Pinzy.
 This is a web GIS social media.
 Create pins with your message to the globe and raise awarness, build a bridge between you and your customers, easily create your event and send your message across the globe.